pikapi-pi/HeMiCoRe/README.md

 > ]
 > ```
 >
-> Each list represents a category.
+> Each list represents a cluster, and a WSI is divide into multiple subregions.
+Based on the affiliation between patches and subregions, a WSI can be regarded as a cluster-constrained hypergraph.
+MIL can be regarded as a form of graph          augmentation.

 ## Pre-training